 This also means that when an accident occurs, the BMV will require proof of insurance.
-Because of this, it can be important to be upfront and inform your insurance company of an accident when you are involved in one as they will in all likelihood find out about it regardless.
+Since Indiana law requires you to provide your insurance information, it is important to be upfront and inform your insurance company of an accident when you are involved in one as they will in all likelihood find out about it regardless.

-If the accident involves injuries, it is especially important that the police are alerted and medical assistance is summoned.
+If the accident involves injuries, it is especially important that the police are alerted so a police report can be filed and medical assistance is summoned.

 There are a lot of factors to be aware of when it comes to car accidents, injuries and making insurance claims, and it can be overwhelming.
 Luckily, you don’t have to be an expert at it—you just have to have one on your side.

-If you’re feeling lost, confused and frustrated after a car accident that resulted in injuries to yourself or a loved one, don’t hesitate to call a qualified car accident attorney to help you sort through all of the paperwork and begin the road to recovery.
+If you’re feeling lost, confused and frustrated after a car accident that resulted in injuries to yourself or a loved one, don’t hesitate to call a qualified car accident attorney to help you sort through all of the paperwork involved in the claims process and begin the road to recovery.

 Poynter & Bucheri Accident Recovery—Indianapolis Personal Injury Attorneys

 If you or a loved one has been injured physically or mentally by a person, product or company, you need to know your legal rights.
 Our personal injury attorneys are experienced with cases like yours and can evaluate what your case may be worth.
 We will ensure that you are protected and compensated for your injuries and losses.